ESG Data

 • Solar Power Generation

-ITOCHU has installed solar panels on the roof of our Tokyo Headquarters and the roof of the adjacent ITOCHU Garden (former CI PLAZA).
+ITOCHU has installed solar panels on the roof of our Tokyo Headquarters and the roof of the adjacent Itochu Garden (former CI PLAZA).
 These panels started generating power in March 2010.
 The power generation capacity of the solar panels installed is a total of 100 kW.
 This is equivalent to the power for 30 regular houses (calculated at approximately 3.0 kW per house).
 All the clean energy generated is used in our Tokyo Headquarters.
-This is equivalent to an amount of power used in lighting 3.5 floors in our Tokyo Headquarters (during maximum instantaneous power generation).
+This is equivalent to an amount of power used in lighting 3.5 floors in our Tokyo Headquarters (during maximum instantaneous power generation)

 Energy Consumption Attributable to Business Facilities